algolia/shopify-seo/README.md

 #### Algolia Application

-You need to have the Algolia for Shopify installed on your store with the `Collection Page` feature enabled.
+You need to have the Algolia for Shopify app installed on your store with the `Collection Page` feature enabled.

 #### Private application

-You need to create a private Shopify application to get credentials that will be used by this program to make the change on your Shopify collections.
+You need to create a private Shopify application to get the credentials that will be used by this program to make the changes on your Shopify collections.
-You can find the steps to generate credentials from the Shopify Admin in this [tutorial](https://shopify.dev/tutorials/authenticate-a-private-app-with-shopify-admin).
+You can find the steps on how to create a private app and generate credentials from the Shopify Admin in this [tutorial](https://shopify.dev/tutorials/authenticate-a-private-app-with-shopify-admin).

-**Important**
+**Important** :
 The private app has to have the `Read and Write` permission on `Products` for it to work.

 ### Configuration

-#### Clone repository
+#### Clone the repository
 Clone this repository on your local environement and go to the project folder.

 #### Create the config file
-At the root of this project, create a `.env` and add the following in it :
+At the root of this project, create a `.env` file and add the following in it :
 ```
 ALGOLIA_APP_ID=Your algolia application id
 ALGOLIA_API_KEY=Your algolia api key (with write permissions)